DES-Destry/Looto/README.md

 ## 🔜 Coming soon...
 - At the moment this soft a little unfinished, but all mistakes will be fixed in the next versions of software.
-- Fix UDP scanning.
-Now it always shows Opened state(if the port actually closed)
 - Optimize memory using in port results render.
 If ports count is 65534 in result, then app uses ~1.2GB of RAM.
 - Make application flexible configurable with settings page.
 - Allow the user to save the results to files of vaious types.